CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_08_Lab8_Ex1_Manage_DLP_Policies.md

       - Enter the following text in this field: **ATTENTION!
 You have entered sensitive information (multiple IP addresses) in this message.
 You will be blocked if you attempt to send this message.
 Overriding this block indicates you have authorized sending this sensitive data to the recipients.**

-    - In the **User overrides** section, select the **Allow overrides from M365 services** check box.
+    - In the **User overrides** section, select the **Allow overrides from Microsoft 365 files and Microsoft Fabric items** check box.
 This enables additional settings that indicate how overrides will be handled.
 Select each of the check boxes for the following two options:

        - **Require a business justification to override**
        - **Override the rule automatically if they report it as a false positive**

     - In the **Incident reports** section, verify the **Send an alert to admins when a rule match occurs** toggle switch is set to **On** (if necessary, set it to **On**).